 Submit all documents and complete all requirements promptly to avoid delays.

 Create a budget (financial plan) for yourself before you borrow loans.

-Accept or decline your financial aid awards on Academica.
+Accept or decline your financial aid awards in the Financial Aid Portal in Academica.

 Complete entrance loan counseling and a Master Promissory Note if you are a First-time Federal Direct Loan borrower.